 The blessing that Jacob gave Joseph was that Joseph’s two sons would become his sons.
 This is why they are considered as part of the twelve sons of Jacob or his God-given name Israel.

-So Jacob put Ephraim the younger ahead of Manasseh the firstborn.
+Jacob put Ephraim the younger ahead of Manasseh the firstborn.
 And said the younger will become greater than the older.
-How often have we seen this in the Bible where God put the younger in front of the firstborn.
-Try to name where this has happened including twin boys.
+How often we have seen this in the Bible, where God put the younger in front of the firstborn.
+Try to name where this has happened, including with twin boys.

 Jacob blesses Joseph’s two sons